NCERT Solutions Class 11 Biology – Download Free PDF

 Chapter 3: Plant Kingdom

-Animalia and Plantae.
-In this chapter, we will deal in detail with further classification within Kingdom Plantae popularly known as the ‘plant kingdom’.
+In the previous chapter, we looked at the broad classification of living organisms under the system proposed by Whittaker (1969) wherein he suggested the Five Kingdom classification, viz.
+Monera, Protista, Fungi, Animalia and Plantae.
+In this chapter, we will further discuss classification within the Kingdom Plantae or the ‘plant kingdom’.
 Also, you will get to learn concepts such as Algae, Bryophytes, Pteridophytes, Gymnosperms, Angiosperms, Plant Life Cycles and Alternation of Generations.

 Chapter 4: Animal Kingdom

 When we look around, we see different animals with different structures and forms.
 Over a million species of animals have been described until now.
 So the need for classification has become all the more important.
 Classification helps in assigning a systematic position to newly described species.
 The chapter also teaches other topics such as Basis of Classification, Classification of Animals and more.
 Students will learn about the animal kingdom in brief in this chapter.